iodepo/odis-arch/book/tooling/ckan.md

 such as how often the sitemap is auto-generated.
 See the full list of possible settings [here](https://github.com/datopian/ckanext-sitemap?tab=readme-ov-file#configuration).

-At the minimum, you should likely set the `autorenew` to `true`, as follows:
+At the minimum, you should likely set the variable `autorenew` to `true`, as follows:

 - on the `CKAN` container, edit the `ckan.ini` file
   ```